Q: What are your VCE results like?

-The College values clearly highlight RESPECT and HEALTHY ENVIRONMENT.
+The College values clearly highlight RESPECT.
 The College Code of Conduct is explicit about the unacceptable nature of violence and any type of illegal drug use.
 There are clear consequences related to the level of violence or drug abuse that include an educative element as well as punishment.
 The Personal Learning Program in years 7 to 10 also focus on the College values and acceptable behaviour.

 Q: What extra curricula activities are available?